AvaloniaUI/avalonia-docs/docs/reference/controls/datagrid/README.md

 import DataGridReorderColumnScreenshot from '/img/gitbook-import/assets/grid2.gif';
 import DataGridColumnTypesScreenshot from '/img/gitbook-import/assets/grid3.gif';

-# Data Grid
+# DataGrid

-The data grid displays repeating data in a customizable grid.
+The `DataGrid` displays repeating data in a customizable grid.
 The control can be styled, templated and bound.

-The data grid needs to be bound to an observable collection in a view model that can be found in a related **data context**.
+The `DataGrid` needs to be bound to an observable collection in a view model that can be found in a related **data context**.

 :::info
 To review the concept behind the **data context**, see [here](../../../basics/data/data-binding/data-context).
 :::

 :::info
-The data grid is in an additional _Avalonia UI_ package.
-To use the data grid in your project, you must reference the **Avalonia.Controls.DataGrid** _NuGet_ package, and reference the styles that it uses, see below.
+The `DataGrid` is in an additional _Avalonia UI_ package.
+To use the `DataGrid` in your project, you must reference the **Avalonia.Controls.DataGrid** _NuGet_ package, and reference the styles that it uses, see below.
 :::

 ## NuGet Package Reference

-You must install the _NuGet_ package for the data grid, there are several ways of doing this.
+You must install the _NuGet_ package for the `DataGrid`, there are several ways of doing this.
 You can use **Manage NuGet Packages** from the project menu of your IDE:

 <img src={DataGridNuGetScreenshot} alt="" />